NHS Logo

 Formulary

-Self Care Self-care - Patients should be advised to purchase a suitable product over the counter for mild/moderate cases.
+Self-care - Patients should be advised to purchase a suitable product over the counter for mild/moderate cases.

 Primary care: Most cost effective brand to be advised via OptimiseRx